 Panic disorder is a severe mental health condition in which the person suffering from it is exposed to uncontrollable anxiety.
-They have panic attacks which come seemingly out of the blue.
+They have panic attacks that come seemingly out of the blue.
 The symptoms of panic vary.
 Some people deal with heart palpitations while others have shortness of breath, imminent fear of something terrible happening to them.
-There are many different ways to cope with panic attacks however some people find them to be overwhelming and do not know how to handle their anxiety.
+There are many different ways to cope with panic attacks.
+Some people find themselves overwhelmed and do not know how to handle their anxiety.
 They might feel helpless and not have the coping skills to deal with panic.
-Even though they don’t know what those are it is possible to manage panic attacks if you work with a therapist on breathing and mindfulness.
 When you try to control panic, it tends to get worse.
+It is possible to manage panic attacks if you work with a therapist on breathing and mindfulness.

 Body and Mind

-Panic attacks hurt your mind and body When you have a panic attack it is difficult to slow your mind down.
+Panic attacks hurt your mind and body.
+When you have a panic attack it is difficult to slow your mind down.
 It’s hard for the person to believe that the worries will go away.
 But they will.
 One of the harshest realities with panic is that you cannot control how a severe panic attack is or when it will end.
-All you can do is ride it out.
 When you don’t fight panic attacks, they tend to get better.
-When you are trying to work against them actively, you won’t win.
-It’s challenging to work against what your mind wants to do, which is reject panic.
 It believes that there’s something dangerous going on.
-Your brain is trying to protect you, and it’s hyper-aware of its surroundings, and how your body feels.
+Your brain is trying to protect you.
+It’s hyper-aware of its surroundings and how your body feels.
 You don’t have to fight how you feel, but it’s important to be aware of your feelings so you can deal with panic effectively.

 Fight or Flight

-People who are experiencing a panic attack or often in a state called fight flight or freeze.
-These are three common states that people experience when they’re in the midst of panicking.
+People who experience a panic attack are in a state called fight, flight, or freeze.
+These are the three common states that people experience when they’re in a state of duress.
 One overarching theme with panic is feeling fearful.
 A person may feel scared and might not know what to do, which means that their body freezes.
 They may try to fight their feeling, which means they don’t want to be anxious.
 Lastly, they might attempt to run away from their scary feelings, which is known as flight.
 Unfortunately, all three of these behaviors make panic worse.
 Their nervous system is telling them that they have to defend themselves against a threat.
-Even though this may not be true, the body believes that there is something they have to fight against and that’s why the ball react the way that it does it is difficult for your mind and your body to work together during a panic attack and that is one of the hardest parts of the attack.
+Even though this may not be true, the body believes that there is something they have to fight against and that’s why the brain reacts the way that it does.

 Online Counseling Can Help

-One of the best ways to handle anxiety or panic is to talk about your symptoms in therapy.
+One of the most effective ways to handle anxiety or panic is to talk about your symptoms in therapy.
 Qualified therapists specializing in anxiety disorders can provide practical, actionable advice on avoiding and dealing with panic attacks.
-While medication and other forms of treatment can form part of managing such occurrences, only talk therapy can address the root causes that lead to chronic anxiety.
+While medication and other forms of treatment can help manage the symptoms, only talk therapy can address the root causes that lead to chronic anxiety.
 One excellent option of treating panic attacks or panic disorder is online counseling.
 Check out the extensive list of online therapists and counselors at BetterHelp to get support managing panic.
 You don’t have to suffer alone.
 You can learn techniques to manage panic attacks and get help to feel better.